 As noted above, revenue is sourced from diverse customers, as the Group started commercialization of MagnetOs (Putty and Granules) in the United States of America and Europe.
-The Group's business is predominantly in research and development status and currently not impacted by significant risks from revenue fluctuation.
+There are three significant customers that represent each 26%, 25% and 23% of the Group's Products Sales.
+In 2018, the Group received a milestone payment of TCHF 249 with respect to a licensing agreement from Checkmate.